reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 Amazon SQS allows only payloads of type string, so any object sent to SQS must be transformed into a string representation before being put in the SQS queue.
 Spring Cloud AWS enables transfering Java objects to SQS by converting them to string in JSON format.

 ## Introducing the Classes of Interest from the Message API
-The important classes used are shown in the class diagram :
+The important classes which play different roles for interaction with AWS SQS are shown in this class diagram :

 ![SQS classes](/assets/img/posts/aws-sqs-spring-cloud/SQSClasses.png)

 A SQS message is represented by the `Message` interface.

 `QueueMessageChannel` and `QueueMessagingTemplate` are two of the main classes used to send and receive messages.
 For receiving we have a more convenient method of adding polling behavior to a method by adding a `SQSListener` annotation.

-## Configuring Client Configuration
-clientConfiguration - The client configuration options control how a client connects to Amazon SQS with attributes like proxy settings, retry counts, etc. We can override the default configuration used by all integrations with ...
+We can override the default configuration used by all integrations with `ClientConfiguration`.
+The client configuration options control how a client connects to Amazon SQS with attributes like proxy settings, retry counts, etc.
-We will configure Spring Cloud AWS to use ClientConfiguration by defining a bean of type ClientConfiguration and

 ## Setting up the Environment

-With this basic understanding, let us work with a few examples by first setting up our environment.
+With this basic understanding SQS and the involved classes, let us work with a few examples by first setting up our environment.

 Let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=springcloudsqs&description=Demo%20project%20for%20Spring%20cloud%20sqs&packageName=io.pratik.springcloudsqs&dependencies=web,lombok), and then open the project in our favorite IDE.